braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/company_settings/security_settings.md

 ### Resetting user authentication

-Users experiencing issues logging in with two-factor authentication can reach out to their company administrators to reset their two-factor authentication.
+Users experiencing issues logging in with two-factor authentication can contact their company administrators to reset their two-factor authentication.
 To do this, have an administrator perform the following steps:

 1. Go to **Settings** > **Company Users**.
 2. Select the user from the provided list.